 - Property code

 Immediately opposite the Lodge runs the Coastal Path which will guide you along two miles of sheltered and incredibly picturesque coastline right into the heart of St Ives.
 Alongside the garden runs the St Ives Branch line, one of Britain's most beautiful train journeys where the train passes at a snails pace and a wave buys you a toot from the driver!
 Hawkes Point itself is a renowned angling spot, where sea bass pass on their way in and out of Hayle Estuary.
-The Lodge forms part of a small group of properties, Hawkes Point Cottage, Dolphin Watch and The Lookout, enabling larger parties to accommodate up to 20 people if required.
+The Lodge forms part of a small group of properties, Hawkes Point Cottage and Dolphin Watch, enabling larger parties to accommodate up to 16 people if required.

 from the parking space via a winding path with steps, then three steps leading via the front door into the small hallway, with door leading to: